-Stockholders may recommend individuals to the Nominating and Corporate Governance Committee for consideration as potential director candidates by submitting the names of the recommended individuals, together with appropriate biographical information and background materials, to the Nominating and Corporate Governance Committee, c/o Corporate Secretary, Lulu's Fashion Lounge Holdings, Inc., 195 Humboldt Avenue, Chico, California 95928.
+Stockholders may recommend individuals to the Nominating and Corporate Governance Committee for consideration as potential director candidates by submitting the names of the recommended individuals, together with written consent by the potential director candidate to being named in the proxy statement, a description of any direct or indirect material interest in any material contract or agreement between the stockholder nominating the potential director candidate and the potential director candidate, and appropriate biographical information and background materials, including a completed and signed questionnaire, representation and agreement, as provided in Lulus' Amended and Restated Bylaws to the Nominating and Corporate Governance Committee, c/o Corporate Secretary, Lulu's Fashion Lounge Holdings, Inc., 195 Humboldt Avenue, Chico, California 95928.
 In the event there is a vacancy, and assuming that appropriate biographical and background material has been provided on a timely basis, the Nominating and Corporate Governance Committee will evaluate stockholder-recommended candidates by following substantially the same process, and applying substantially the same criteria, as it follows for candidates submitted by others.